-I have been on a huge lemon kick recently.
-Luckily my parents have a lemon tree and are always willing to share, because I’ve been going through lemons like crazy.
-I wanted this lemon cake to be bursting with bright lemon flavor, and I think I’ve succeeded.
+My parents have a lemon tree and are always willing to share, because I’ve been going through fresh lemons like crazy.
+I wanted this pound cake recipe to be bursting with bright lemon flavor, and I think I’ve succeeded.
 I added plenty of lemon juice and zest to both the cake and glaze, so each bite is full of sweet-tart lemon flavor without being sour or too sweet.

 - 2 tsp. baking powder